Yagisan/The-Bustling-Valley/README.md

 **[Livestock Choices](https://www.nexusmods.com/stardewvalley/mods/11551)** actually choose what animal variant you want.

 **[Alternative Textures](https://www.nexusmods.com/stardewvalley/mods/9246)** allows you to repaint almost anything to suit how you want it to look.
-Building, animals, trees, and crops.
+Building, animals, trees, and crops. **This mod and it's texture packs can cause Stardew Valley to consume over 6GB of RAM.
+It and they, can be safely disabled at any time.**

 # Mod Default Hotkeys